seetadev/Web3-Play-Physics/README.md

 2. Binance: Binance smart contracts for light client are implemented.
 Please visit https://github.com/seetadev/Web3-Play-Physics/tree/main/BSC-Smart-Contract-Light-Implement.
 The 2 marketplaces that we wish to focus to analyze the total volumes of the game played are Bombcrypto Marketplace (BSC) and Elfin Marketplace (BSC).

 3. MultiChain: MultiChain Webapp integration with SocialCalc for analysis, tabulation, graphing, charting and visualization.
 Please visit https://github.com/seetadev/Web3-Play-Physics/tree/main/Game-Dashboard-Covalent-BSC/multichain-web-app

+# Steps to Run the game

+1. Clone the repository: https://github.com/seetadev/Web3-Play-Physics and cd to the directory; cd to WRLDS ball (https://github.com/seetadev/Web3-Play-Physics/tree/main/Wrlds-Ball)

+2. Install Android Studio and use subscribe to Rearc API using an AWS account.
+The AWS account used by us is aspiring.investments@gmail.com.
+3. Use the reference aws get mediawiki requests for creating your custom json request if needed and compile the application using Android studio:

+aws dataexchange send-api-asset \
+  --data-set-id [REPLACE_ME] \
+  --revision-id  [REPLACE_ME] \
+  --asset-id  [REPLACE_ME] \
+  --method GET \
+  --path "/api.php?action=parse&page=Project:Sandbox&format=json" \

+4. Compile and build the application using ant commands "http://tools.android.com/tech-docs/ant-build-script"

+5. Run the apk in your android device.